tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCB/README.md

 ## FindBugs

 FindBugs is an open source development tool which uses static analysis to look for bugs in Java code.
-The FindBugs plugin uploads the FindBugs results generated during the build to the Analytics tab of the BuildLife.
+The FindBugsplugin uploads the FindBugs results generated during the build to the Analytics tab of the BuildLife.

 ---